We know that sometimes it’s just not possible to keep a pet.

 Many problems can be improved by having your pet spayed or neutered.

-If you must surrender a pet, please follow the advice below.
+If you must surrender a pet, please complete an animal surrender form below.

 Do’s and Dont's

 If you have to give up your pet, please do the right thing:

 DON’T drop your pet off in the woods or countryside, assuming that it can take care of itself.
 Pets lack the skills to survive on their own and may die of starvation or injury.

 DON’T abandon your pet in a house or apartment you are moving out of, thinking that someone will eventually find it.
 This doesn’t always happen.